mikkocaguiat/mikkocaguiat-tech/README.md

 This is my personal journal as i make this website.
 As i am wrting this i have already made my home page yet i still need edit it to fit my preferred design. i have finished the navbar and footer. yet i still need to tweak some parts of it.

+###### Sun May 3 01:42:06 CST 2020
+I finally added my website to Google Search Console and Google Analytics.
+At first i dont know how to do this but it work!